kammerchor-wernigerode/participate/README.md

 ```

 Install the maven dependencies.

 ```bash
 mvn install
 ```

 ---

-You'll need a MySQL database or a running docker container with MySQL.
+You'll need a MySQL database or a running Docker Container with MySQL.
-After you configured your database and your property files run Liquibase to create the database tables.
+After you configured your database and property files run Liquibase to create the database tables.
 You can either
 run Liquibase manually with

 ```bash
 mvn resources:resources liquibase:update

 ```
 or let Spring Boot do the job for you.

 Start the application.

 ```bash
 mvn spring-boot:run
 ```